14790897/Jekyll-pages.github.io/_posts/2023-06-21-WhentoConsideraCareerPivotRecognizingtheSigns.md

 ---
-title: When to Consider a Career Pivot: Recognizing the Signs
+title: "When to Consider a Career Pivot: Recognizing the Signs"
 date: 2023-06-21
 layout: single
 categories: lifestyle
 ---
 The concept of a linear career path, where one climbs the ladder within a single profession or industry, has gradually shifted in the modern workplace.
 With this change, more and more professionals are considering career pivots – substantial changes in their career direction that align more closely with their evolving personal and professional goals, values, and interests.
 Recognizing when to consider such a pivot can be a daunting task.
 This article aims to shed light on the signs that might indicate it's time for a career pivot.

 Understanding Career Pivots